Looking for a Church

 Please consider this first suggestion very carefully: When making your list of potential churches, only include those that appear active.
 How do you do this?
 Unlike a book, sometimes you can tell a church by its cover.
 When you drive by, are the facilities in good repair?
 Are the grounds well-maintained?
 Do you ever see cars in their parking lot?
 Does it appear there are actitivites at times other than on Sunday morning?
 Things like this can reveal how active a church really is.

 After you've made your list of potential churches, go for a visit.
-Take a church from your list; attend a couple of their services and talk to some of their members.
+Take a church from your list; go to a couple of their services and talk to some of their members.
 Get a feeling for what this church is really all about.

 When attending a new church's services for the first time, keep in mind that churches are a little bit like people — they have good days, and not-so-good ones.
 So if you did not feel welcome on your first visit, or if the service was not to your liking — give it another chance.
 Now if, after several visits, you still don't feel comfortable — move on.
 You haven't found the right church yet.